WE ARE NOMURA

 As the frequency of store visits will increase, we are considering creating a sustainable system that will eventually contribute to the sales of our main business, commercial facilities, and at the same time, will lead to the maintenance and expansion of employment in the town.”

-Leveraging the strength of having a wide range of experts, we provide value that only NOMURA can provide in a wide range of fields.
+Leveraging our diverse expertise, we offer value that only NOMURA Co.,Ltd. can provide in a wide range of fields.

 ▲ Spatial image of the new government building in Koshimizu-cho, Hokkaido.
 A part of the lively space where people from inside and outside the town gather

-Hashimoto says that companies in any industry are finding it increasingly difficult to solve problems on their own.
-Touching on the strengths of NOMURA, he gives the following outlook for business in the healthcare field.
+Hashimoto says that regardless of industry, business companies are finding it increasingly difficult to solve problems on their own.
+Touching on NOMURA Co.,Ltd. 's strengths, he offers the following outlook for business in the healthcare field:

-Hashimoto: "NOMURA has a history of handling a wide variety of projects for a variety of clients, and has experience that other companies do not have.
-We have a wide range of experts on staff, including sales, planners, designers, and directors (production management) teams, and we are able to solve problems that business companies face with new approaches, starting with ideas that I would never have thought of.
+Hashimoto: "NOMURA Co.,Ltd. has a history of handling a wide variety of projects for a variety of clients, and has experience that other companies don't have.
+We have a diverse team of experts, including salespeople, planners, designers, and directors (production management), who can come up with ideas that I would never have thought of and use new approaches to solve the problems that business companies face.

-We are currently involved in a project in the town of Koshimizu in Hokkaido, but we feel that we have accumulated knowledge that can be applied to other local governments.
-After the new town hall opens in May 2023, we would like to roll out a similar model nationwide, and by having NOMURA actively participate in the planning and concept design of spaces, we hope to help solve local issues."
+We are currently involved in a project in Koshimizu Town, Hokkaido, but we feel that we have accumulated knowledge that can be applied to other local governments.
+After the new town hall opens in May 2023, we would like to roll out a similar model nationwide, and by having NOMURA Co.,Ltd. actively participate in the planning and concept design of spaces, we hope to contribute to solving local issues."

 In addition, Hashimoto says that he wants to work on a wide range of businesses, not just healthcare.

 Hashimoto: "It's been four years since I joined the company, and I feel like I've met more people and done more work than ever before in my working life.
-I've been involved in a wide variety of fields, including manufacturers, multi-store chains, workplaces, hotels, and public facilities, and I want to continue to take on a wide variety of seamless tasks in the future.
-I want to work on a variety of projects with a wide range of people and provide customers with the value that only NOMURA can offer."
+I've been involved in a variety of fields, including manufacturers, multi-store chains, workplaces, hotels, and public facilities, and I hope to continue to take on the challenge of seamlessly engaging in a wide variety of tasks.
+I want to work on a variety of projects with a wide range of people, and provide our customers with the value that only NOMURA Co.,Ltd. can offer."

 Shunsuke Hashimoto

-Joined NOMURA in 2019.
-In his previous job at a major hotel management company and a nursing care management company, he was in charge of business development and facility development.
-After joining NOMURA he is in charge of new customer development and the business development phase, and is working on healthcare and well-being projects.
-In collaboration with local communities and companies, he is working to support regional revitalization with a view to long-term management.
+Joined NOMURA Co.,Ltd. in 2019.
+Previously, he was in charge of business development and facility development at a major hotel management company and a nursing care management company.
+After joining NOMURA Co.,Ltd., he is in charge of new customer development and the business development phase, working on healthcare and well-being projects.
+He works in collaboration with local communities and companies to support regional revitalization with a view to long-term management.

 PAGE TOP